-One of my favorite parts of my job is holding education meetings where I help employees eligible for their company retirement plan understand their options and prepare for retirement.
-Of all the questions I hear, one of the most common questions employees ask is “what should I do with my old 401(k)?”
+Legacy often conducts education meetings where we help employees eligible for their company retirement plan understand their options and prepare for retirement.
+Of all the questions we hear, one of the most common questions employees ask is “what should I do with my old 401(k)?”
 As with any financial decision, there are several options to explore, which include:

 Consolidating your old 401(k) into your new employer’s 401(k) plan:

 - Your retirement assets will be all in one place.

 - You aren’t subject to taxes or penalties when rolling your old 401(k) into your new one.

 - You can continue to make contributions to your retirement plan.

 - You can take a loan from your 401(k), should you need the money.

 - You can defer taking minimum distributions once you reach the age of 70 ½ if you are still working.

 - You are locked into the plan investment options, which are can be more limited than the investment options of an IRA.